SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Using in Combat
 Con, persuasion, and intimidation can enhance a character’s attacks and defenses.
-The player adds one-half of the difference (positive or negative) between the diﬃculty and the con, intimidation, or persuasion roll to any one attack or defense attempt (not both) made at Point Blank or Short range.
+The player adds one-half of the difference (positive or negative) between the difficulty and the con, intimidation, or persuasion roll to any one attack or defense attempt (not both) made at Point Blank or Short range.
 The character must use the beneﬁt from scaring (intimidation), tricking (con), or seducing (persuasion) the target on the same turn as or on the round after the interaction endeavor.
 The user’s appearance and demeanor can also affect persuasion, con, or intimidation attempts.
 The more threatening the character looks or seems, the less effective con and persuasion actions are, while intimidation attempts are more effective.
-Use the “Generic Modiﬁers” table in the “Game Basics” chapter to decide how much the appearance and demeanor affect the target, if a Disadvantage or Special Ability doesn’t already provide one.
+Use the "Generic Modiﬁers" table in the "Game Basics" chapter to decide how much the appearance and demeanor affect the target, if a Disadvantage or Special Ability doesn’t already provide one.

 Interrogation Attempts
 Characters may use intimidation or persuasion to get information out of someone.
-Use the rules for mental defenses to determine the diﬃculty and base interaction modiﬁers.
+Use the rules for mental defenses to determine the difficulty and base interaction modiﬁers.
 Further modify the number by how important the information is to the target.
 (See the accompanying chart for suggestions.)
 A separate